 - What strategies does she use to persuade?
 Do you think those strategies would be effective for her particular audience?
 Why or why not?

 Then, challenge students to write a one-minute speech tackling an issue facing women today, such as equal pay, paid maternity leave, the lack of women in positions of power, or gender bias in the workplace.
 Tell students to take a position on the issue and back it up with evidence, including the opinion of experts or data from studies.
 Remind students to consider their audience and which persuasive strategies might be most effective: hard facts, emotional appeal, or a combination of both.
 Allow time for students to make their speeches to the class.

 2. Get the Message?
 (Editorial Cartoon Analysis)

+Tell students that an editorial cartoon is an illustration depicting a political or social message that typically relates to current events.
 Invite students to examine the scene depicted in the 1909 editorial cartoon “Election Day!” available on the Library of Congress website.
 Ask questions including:

 - What is happening in the scene?